metio/terraform-provider-k8s/docs/data-sources/bmc_tinkerbell_org_job_v1alpha1_manifest.md

 Optional:

-- `media_url` (String) mediaURL represents the URL of the image to be inserted into the virtual media, or empty to eject media.
+- `media_url` (String) mediaURL represents the URL of the image to be inserted into the virtual media, or empty toeject media.